Latent Linear Quadratic Regulator for Robotic Control Tasks: Experiments

 \subsection{Experimental Setup}

-\textbf{Task Setup} We utilize MuJoCo~\citep{todorov2012mujoco} as the simulated platform to evaluate all baselines.
-Based on that, we select $4$ robots $\textit{cartpole}$, $\textit{swimmer}$, $\textit{walker}$ and $\textit{humanoid}$, with increased complexity in state and action spaces as illustrated in Figure~\ref{fig:robots}.
-For $\textit{cartpole}$, the controller needs to balance the pole in the origin position.
-For $\textit{swimmer}$, the robot is driven to reach the target position (as drawn in red ball).
-For $\textit{walker}$ and $\textit{humanoid}$, the controller needs to balance the robot at a certain height.
-The specific introduction of these tasks can be referred to Appendix~\ref{sec:additional_experimental_setups}.
-We evaluate each controller by running it $100$ times and reporting the total costs over the trajectory and the average computational time (in milliseconds) for each planning step.
+\textbf{Task Setup.} We use MuJoCo~\citep{todorov2012mujoco} as the simulation platform to evaluate all baselines.
+Four robotic tasks are selected, $\texttt{Cartpole}$, $\texttt{Particle}$, $\texttt{Swimmer}$, and $\texttt{Panda}$, with increasing complexity in action and state spaces, as illustrated in Figure~\ref{fig:robots}.
+For \texttt{Cartpole}, the controller must balance the pole at the origin.
+For \texttt{Particle} and \texttt{Swimmer}, the goal is to reach a specified target position.
+For \texttt{Panda}, the task is to control the robotic arm to pick and place a cube.
+Detailed task descriptions are provided in Appendix~\ref{sec:robotic_tasks_on_mujoco}.
+Training data are collected by rolling out expert controllers (SQP) for 200 episodes, each with a horizon of 500 steps.
+The use of SQP can be extended to other efficient—or even imperfect—controllers to facilitate scalable data generation; we provide a detailed analysis of this extension in Section~\ref{sec:generalization}.